-With federal student loan payments set to resume in 2023 following a two-year pause, and extension made by the Biden administration, millions of borrowers will soon have another budget expense to deal with — unless they can find other options.
+With federal student loan payments set to resume in the summer of 2023 following a lengthy pause — and the Biden administration’s student loan forgiveness plan being debated before the Supreme Court currently — millions of borrowers may soon have another budget expense to deal with.

 One of those options is to have their loans discharged.
 Hundreds of thousands of borrowers have already taken advantage of federal loan discharge programs, Forbes reported, but not everyone qualifies.